PaRaN01a-hash/ultra-max-addon/README.md

 # 🚀 Ultra MAX Clean+

-Clean Stremio catalogs — no anime, no bollywood, no junk.
+Clean catalogs — no anime, no bollywood, no junk.

 ## ✨ Features
 Netflix